We’re bringing a new energy source to St. Louis.

-As an interstate project, the Spire STL Pipeline will be reviewed for siting and permitting by the Federal Energy Regulatory Commission (FERC).
+As an interstate project, the Spire STL Pipeline has been reviewed for siting and permitting by the Federal Energy Regulatory Commission (FERC).
 The FERC will be the lead agency for other federal and state, and local permitting authorities.
 The pipeline will be wholly owned and operated by Spire STL Pipeline LLC.

 Everyone benefits from energy infrastructure

 We rely on natural gas to live our lives to the fullest and run our businesses efficiently.
 We count on it to keep us warm when the nights turn cold.
 For cooking and cleaning, making and manufacturing, pipelines fuel our homes and our businesses, empowering our communities and the economy.

 The new Spire STL Pipeline, once constructed, will provide significant benefits to more than 647,000 homes and businesses in the entire St. Louis region.
 We’ll create more diversity in our energy supply providing even more competitive pricing for natural gas customers in the region.
 The pipeline will also enhance reliability and earthquake resiliency and create new commercial and industrial growth opportunities in the region and along the proposed route.

 With the Spire STL Pipeline, we’ll provide customers in the St. Louis region with the natural gas they need to run their homes and operate their businesses.

 As an open-access interstate natural gas pipeline, it will provide the area’s gas and electric utilities, municipalities, independent power generators and large commercial and industrial customers with a new and abundant source of natural gas to serve their future demand needs.